Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/installation-aws.md

   <img src="/img/install-qovery/self-managed/general.png" alt="Create Self-Managed cluster" />
 </p>

-Set the name of the cluster and the provider credentials required by the cloud provider.
+Set the name of the cluster, the installation type and add as `Credentials` the AWS key that you have created in the previous step.

 <p align="center">
   <img src="/img/install-qovery/self-managed/kubeconfig.png" alt="Add your Kubeconfig" />